aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 ### Initialization

-In Python, a collection of `(key, value)` pairs with unique keys are known as a dictionary.
+In Python, a collection of `(key, value)` pairs with unique keys is known as a dictionary.
 It is a built-in type called [`dict`](https://docs.python.org/3/library/stdtypes.html?highlight=dict#dict) and is declared either of the following ways (although the first is far more prominent):

 ```python
 aliases = {}